KevinGimbel/webtoc/README.md

 ## Development

-1. Install wasm-pack: `cargo install wasm-pack`
-2. Run the make build command: `make build`

-This compiles the Rust code from `src/lib.rs` into WebAssembly, then places it inside `public/pkg/`.

-Changes to the Front-end can be done in `public/index.html`.
+The JavaScript and WASM code is build as part of [mktoc](https://github.com/KevinGimbel/mktoc/tree/main/wasm).
+Changes to the Front-end can be done in `public/index.html`, the JavaScript and WASM code is currently loaded via [unpkg.com](https://unpkg.com).